Phoenix LiveView Basics

 <% end %>

-2 | When the search returns a non-empty list, a table with the results will be displayed. |
+2 | When the search returns a non-empty list, a table with the results will be displayed, styled with Tailwind CSS. |

 Lastly, we need to update the TravelagentWeb.SearchLive module: